Traversing nerve roots — an overview

 To put it another way, two nerve roots exist between the first and second cervical vertebrae (C1-C2); however, only the exiting nerve root emerges from the spine between C1-C2 to transmit information.
 The traversing nerve crosses over the disc that separates these vertebrae and becomes the exiting nerve root at the level below between the C2 and C3 vertebrae.
-From there the process repeats until only one exiting nerve root exists at the coccyx in the tail bone.
+From there, the process repeats until only one exiting nerve root exists at the coccyx in the tail bone.

 However, the proximity of a traversing nerve root to an intervertebral disc also exacerbates the risk of nerve compression in the event that the discs become damaged or deteriorated.
 Some common symptoms associated with disc degeneration and the compression of traversing nerve roots include:

 - Chronic neck or back pain